Staff and students at Prince William School in Oundle are celebrating this morning after receiving their GCSE results.

-The school, which is sponsored by the EMLC Academy Trust, is particularly pleased with the progress students have made from their starting points, with all groups of students making good progress compared with similar students nationally.
+The school, which is part of the East Midlands Academy Trust, says students have also achieved good progress scores which measures the progress they have made from their starting points, with students making good progress compared with similar students nationally.